doktorjustice/doktorjustice.github.io/_posts/2020-02-24-trello-power-up.md

 The idea came back in the days when I was managing my team at KBC - I even started to code up a prototype 4 years ago -, where during our regular weekly discussions we spent disproportionately long time with trying to enter the right thing to the right part of the right cards.
 This can completely derail an otherwise productive discussion.

 Nowadays I tend to spend quite some time on calls with people I work with, and I usually just type up a few notes in my text editor to stay in the flow.
-You guessed it: most of the time these notes later end up on my Trello boards as cards.
+You guessed it: most of the time these notes end up on my Trello boards as cards.

 ## How does it work?